 Why not invite the Principal into view the students work and hear what they have to say about International Day of Peace?

 The dove is a common bird that has very symbolic history.
 Many religions and cultures celebrate doves as a symbol of peace.
 The best part is that doves live all over the world.

 Match the dove with the tradition of Japanese paper folding – origami, which has become a symbol of peace because of a young girl named Sadako Sasaki, and you have the ultimate International Peace Day activity.
 Why not get your students to follow along with this video to create their very own origami dove?

 Hint: Pause as each step is completed.

 Jump on board the pinwheels for peace initiative!
-This initiative uses a pinwheel as it symbolizes childhood or a time when things were simple, joyful, and peaceful.
+This initiative uses a pinwheel as it symbolises childhood or a time when things were simple, joyful and peaceful.

 Make an impact by ‘planting’ the pinwheels in the peace symbol shape in the school yard.

 Apart from a fantastic way to introduce to your students the basic concepts of peace, this very catchy tune is the perfect assembly performance piece.
 Why not have your students learn this song to perform for the whole school to spread peace?
 But, be careful – it’s super catchy and will be in your heard for days to come!

 “One by one in our work and in our play, we are teaching peace by what we do and what we say!”